-We are pleased to announce the winners of the 2020 Energy Warrior Awards.
-CORE established the annual awards last year during the organization’s 25th anniversary.
+We are pleased to announce the 2020 Energy Warriors.
+CORE established the annual Energy Warrior Awards last year during the organization’s 25th anniversary.
 The Energy Warrior Awards honor Roaring Fork Valley champions of clean energy and climate restoration in six categories.
 The 2020 award recipients are: Joani Matranga (Lifetime Achievement), Ben Koons (Homeowner), Beatriz Soto (Professional – Community), Chris Bilby (Professional – Innovation), Aspen Center for Environmental Studies (Business), and Bruce Matherly (People’s Choice)

 “CORE was founded by many people who believed then — and still do — that it will take many levers to reverse the motions that are changing our climate and achieve our vision that our valley can be close to carbon neutral by 2050,” said CORE executive director Mona Newton.
 “These awards give CORE a chance to annually acknowledge and thank energy warriors in our community who have helped it become a reality.”